In Your House 16: Canadian Stampede: Storylines

-In Your House 16: Canadian Stampede consisted of professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots and storylines that were played out on Raw Is War and other World Wrestling Federation (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
+In Your House 16: Canadian Stampede consisted of professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw Is War and other WWF television programs.

 The main rivalry heading into the event involved Stone Cold Steve Austin and Bret Hart.
 While on hiatus from the WWF from April until October 1996, Hart received challenges from Austin.
 After he returned to the WWF, he feuded with Austin, who cost him a victory at the Royal Rumble match and the WWF Championship.
 After fighting with him on WrestleMania 13, Austin became a fan favorite, while Hart became a villain, criticizing the American fans for cheering Austin.
 Hart recruited his brother Owen, his brothers-in-law The British Bulldog and Jim "The Anvil" Neidhart and Austin's former partner Brian Pillman, creating the Hart Foundation, to fight with Austin.
 At King of the Ring, Hart challenged the five best American wrestlers of the WWF to fight his team at the event.
-Austin entered himself into the match the next day on WWF Raw is War, prior to his match with Brian Pillman.
-Before the match, the Hart foundation attacked Austin, prompting Mankind to replace him in the match.
+Austin entered himself into the match the next day on WWF Raw is War, before his match with Brian Pillman.
+Before the match, the Hart Foundation attacked Austin, prompting Mankind to replace him in the match.
 After the match, Austin and Ken Shamrock cleared the ring of the Hart Foundation, and Austin gave the Stunner finisher on Shamrock.
-Next week, Austin and Pillman fought as the Hart Foundation members were handcuffed into the ring posts, but they managed to release themselves and to attack Austin, who was rescued by Shamrock, Mankind and Goldust.
-After a brief brawl between Austin and Shamrock, which was broken by the Legion of Doom, Goldust suggested that he, Shamrock and LOD will team up with Austin in the 5 on 5 match at the event, to which Austin agreed.
+Next week, Austin and Pillman fought as the Hart Foundation members were handcuffed into the ring posts, but they managed to release themselves and attack Austin, who was rescued by Shamrock, Mankind, and Goldust.
+After a brief brawl between Austin and Shamrock, which was broken by the Legion of Doom, Goldust suggested that he, Shamrock, and LOD team up with Austin in the 5 on 5 match at the event, to which Austin agreed.
 On the June 23 edition of Raw Is War, LOD fought The Godwinns, and after their victory, the Hart Foundation attacked them and Shamrock.
 Next week, while Austin fought Neidhart, Bret Hart (Who attacked Shamrock during the match) came and attacked Austin, putting the figure-four leglock on Austin while on the ring post.